Elhebert/laravel-sri/README.md

 To generate the HTML for the `integrity` and the `crossorigin` attributes, use `Sri::html`.
 It accepts two parameters:
 - first one is the path;
-- second one (optional, default is `false`) tells if you want to pass the credentials when fetching the resource.
+- second one (default is `false`) tells if you want to pass the credentials when fetching the resource.

 ```html
 <link